bezabu/bb-gp-pp4-part/README.md

 - Javascript passes through JSHint with no errors

-- When using the WebAIM Web Accessibility Evaluation Tool, 1 error was given for aria labels.
+- When using the WebAIM Web Accessibility Evaluation Tool, the following was returned:

+  - 1 error was given for aria labels.
 I fixed this by moving the role="menu" attribute to the parent div of the two menu items.

+  - 1 contrast error was given for the gin in button.
+I fixed this by changing the shade of blue from the bootstrap default to a slightly darker shade of blue.

+-

 ### Unfixed Bugs